 For the reasons set forth above, this hearing officer finds that the undisputed facts demonstrate that the Reyes three-prong has been met.
 Therefore, Student's placement at the private school is appropriate.

-For that reason, the Joint Motion for Summary Judgment is granted and the Supervisory Union is ordered to reimburse Parents for tuition paid to the private school for the 2023-24 school year.
+For that reason, the Joint Motion for Summary Judgment is granted and the Supervisory Union is ordered to reimburse Parents for tuition paid to the private school for the school years 2021-2022 and